opencord/all/README.md

 # Release Process

 This repo is intented to be used to facilitate the release process.
-All CORD modules that are intended to be released wit hany given cord release should be integrated into this repository.
+All CORD modules that are intended to be released with any given cord release should be integrated into this repository.

 ## Source the environment to get git commands